chrisdmancuso/google_da_capstone/README.md

 ## Ask

-Consider the problem to solve, key stakeholders in the project, and identify the business task to accomplish.
+Consider the problem to solve and key stakeholders in the project, and identify the business task to accomplish.

 **Business task:** Analyze bike-share data, collected by Cyclistic during 2022, to discover insights to help lead the marketing push to convert casual riders to annual members.

+## Prepare

+Gather and properly store data to analyze, and identify how it's organized.

+**Data source:** Data was collected internally and stored as 12 separate CSV files, which were compressed to zip and hosted by AWS.
+Data was downloaded locally from AWS and extracted into a single folder with the following naming convention: "Original_Company_mm-dd-yy".
+CSV files were then standardized as: "yyyymm-divvy-tripdata".
+Data was then copied into a separate folder with the following naming convention "Copy_Company_mm-dd-yy" and was assigned as the working directory for the project.